Injury Liability for Workplace Accidents

 Not all injuries suffered by an employee are subject to the exclusivity provision of workers' compensation statutes.
 Some exceptions include:

 • Employment discrimination claims.
-Most states hold that discrimination claims based upon race, religion, gender, national origin, disability, etc. are not barred by the exclusivity provision of workers' compensation statutes -- in other words, you can bring these claims outside the umbrella of workers comp.
+Most states hold that discrimination claims based upon race, religion, gender, national origin, disability, etc. are not barred by the exclusivity provision of workers' compensation statutes—in other words, you can bring these claims outside the umbrella of workers comp.

 Intentional, self-inflicted injury.
 If you intentionally injure yourself, you may have your benefits reduced or you may be barred from receiving any workers' compensation benefits.
 However, if the self-inflicted injury was the result of a work-related injury (physical or mental), then you might still be able to receive benefits.
-For example, the family of a police officer who died of suicide was not barred from receiving workers' compensation benefits where it was shown that there was a "chain-of-causation" between the officer's suicide and traumatic work experience, long hours, and fatigue from being in charge of a town's rescue efforts during a flood.

 Whether or not someone is an employee or independent contractor is determined by a judge or referee at the Workers' Compensation Board, not by the employer and employee.
 How the parties actually label themselves may be considered, but those classifications don't usually determine the outcome of the case.
+Learn more about eligibility for workers' compensations benefits.

 Make the Most of Your Claim